Actindo-AG/Documentation/PIM/UserInterface/03f_Catalogs.md

 ![Edit catalog](../../Assets/Screenshots/PIM/Settings/Catalogs/EditCatalog.png "[Edit catalog]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to cancel editing the selected catalog, close the *Edit catalog* view and return to the catalog selection.
+  Click this button to cancel editing the selected catalog.
+The *Edit catalog* view is closed.

 - Catalog name
   Click this field to edit the catalog name.

 - [CANCEL]
-  Click this button to cancel editing the selected catalog, close the *Edit catalog* view and return to the catalog selection.
+  Click this button to cancel editing the selected catalog.
+The *Edit catalog* view is closed.

 - [SAVE]
-  Click this button to save the changes, close the *Edit catalog* view and return to the catalog selection.
+  Click this button to save the changes.
+The *Edit catalog* view is closed.

 - ![Sort](../../Assets/Icons/Sort01.png "[Sort]") (Sort)
   Click and hold this button to move the selected category to another position in the list using drag and drop.